 The Dual-Monitor WFH Desk That Doesn’t Eat Your Entire Studio

-Here’s the question every guy working from a studio apartment eventually faces: how do you set up a legit workspace when your bedroom is also your living room and also your dining room and also your everything room?
+Here’s the question every guy working from a studio apartment eventually faces: how do you set up a legit workspace when your bedroom is also your living room, your dining room, and your everything room?

 The Desk Situation